Addressing issues in defining the Love numbers for black holes: Tidal response function in a relativistic setting

 where $\omega$ is the mode frequency and we have introduced the function

-defined as the tidal response function, in the Fourier space~\cite{Chia:2020yla}.
-Therefore, the real part of the response function, $k_{lm}$, is the tidal Love number, and the imaginary part, $\tau_0\nu_{lm}$, which is also proportional to the frequency $\omega$, is associated with the tidal dissipation.
-This formalism can also be generalized to a slowly rotating object \cite{LeTiec:2020bos, Charalambous:2021mea}, where the structure of the gravitational potential remains the same, with the time derivative of the tidal field being with respect to the time coordinate in the co-rotating frame of reference.
+defined as the tidal response function in the Fourier space~\cite{Chia:2020yla}.
+Therefore, the real part of the response function, $k_{lm}$, is the tidal Love numbers, and the imaginary part, $\tau_0\nu_{lm}$, which is also proportional to the frequency $\omega$, is associated with the tidal dissipation.
+This formalism can also be generalized to a slowly rotating object~\cite{LeTiec:2020bos, Charalambous:2021mea}, where the structure of the gravitational potential remains the same, with the time derivative of the tidal field being with respect to the time coordinate in the corotating frame of reference.
 Therefore, the tidal response function becomes

-where $\omega'$ is the mode frequency in the body's co-rotating frame \cite{poisson_will_2014}.
-Here too the real part corresponds to the tidal Love number and the imaginary part, proportional to the co-rotating frequency, is related to tidal dissipation.
+where $\omega'$ is the mode frequency in the body's corotating frame~\cite{poisson_will_2014}.
+Here too, the real part corresponds to the tidal Love numbers, and the imaginary part, proportional to the corotating frequency, is related to tidal dissipation.

 However, this approach to determining the tidal response function depends heavily on the asymptotic expansion of the gravitational potential in the presence of an external tidal field.
-In the metric formulation, one relates the Newtonian potential to the time-time component of the metric, such that $g_{tt}=-(1+2U)$.
-Thus the asymptotic expansion of the metric perturbation of the time-time component of the metric is related to the higher multipole moment expansion of the Newtonian potential, as in \ref{potential}.
-Therefore, using the technique outlined above, one can calculate the tidal response function, from the time-time component of the metric perturbation.
-In general, these computations are Newtonian in nature and are dependent on the gauge choices, e.g., in the non-rotating case the tidal response is determined in the Zerilli gauge.
-As a consequence, this approach to calculating the tidal response function depends explicitly on the choice of coordinates and/or gauges and hence makes the interpretation of the results involving tidal Love number ambiguous \cite{Gralla:2017djj}.
-Following this, we wish to present a covariant approach to determining the response function and hence the Love number below.
+In the metric formulation, one relates the Newtonian potential to the time-time component of the metric, such that $g_{tt}=-(1-2U)$.
+Thus, the asymptotic expansion of the metric perturbation of the time-time component of the metric is related to the higher multipole moment expansion of the Newtonian potential, as in \ref{potential}.
+Therefore, using the technique outlined above, one can calculate the tidal response function from the time-time component of the metric perturbation.
+In general, these computations are Newtonian in nature and are dependent on the gauge choices---e.g., in the nonrotating case the tidal response is determined in the Zerilli gauge.
+As a consequence, this approach to calculating the tidal response function depends explicitly on the choice of coordinates and/or gauges and hence makes the interpretation of the results involving tidal Love numbers ambiguous~\cite{Gralla:2017djj}.
+Following this, we wish to present a covariant approach to determining the response function, and hence the Love numbers.